aliyun/aliyun-log-logback-appender/README.md

 logsBytesPerPackage = 5242880
 # The upper limit of the memory that can be used by appender, in bytes, default is 100MB, optional
 memPoolSizeInByte = 1048576000
-# Specify the I/O thread pool's max pool size, the main function of the I/O thread pool is to send data, default is 8, optional
+# Specify the I/O thread pool's maximum pool size, the main function of the I/O thread pool is to send data, default is 8, optional
 maxIOThreadSizeInPool = 8
 # Specify the retry times when failing to send data, if exceeds this value, the appender will record the failure message to BasicStatusManager, default is 3, optional
 retryTimes = 3